 The figures in the above table were taken from the ECO3 thresholds and inflated to reflect 2022 figures, rounded to the nearest £100.

-During the ECO3 variation of the scheme energy companies were permitted to use a maximum of 25% of their obligation through Local Authority Flexible Energy rules (also referred to as LA Flex).
-This allows councils to put in place their own eligibility criteria and they do this by publishing a statement of intent for flexible energy and the rules help households that are not claiming any benefits get access to funding.
+Under ECO3, energy companies were permitted to up to 25% of their obligation through LA Flex rules (Local Authority Flexible Energy).
+This permits councils to put in place their qualifying standards, and they go about this by writing a statement of intent for LA Flex.
+The rules help households that are not claiming any benefits get access to funding.

-If a home has an existing band of D or E the grants will need to improve the rating to at least a C. The idea behind this approach is that it will increase the number of grants and the level of energy efficiency savings achieved.
-The government is also stating that a minimum number of band E, F, and G properties will be upgraded, to ensure that the most inefficient homes are not forgotten or left out of the scheme.
+This idea promotes higher levels of energy efficiency across the country, resulting in less wasted energy and higher savings.
+The UK’s leadership is also stating that a minimum amount of band E, F, and G properties will be upgraded, to ensure that the most inefficient homes are not forgotten or left out of the scheme.

 Boiler grants (almost) removal from the scheme